Title IV Refund Policy

-Thomas Jefferson University’s Financial Aid Office (TJU FAO) will notify the student as to the portion of Title IV funding that will be returned by the school as well as the amount that must be returned by the student.
+Thomas Jefferson University’s Financial Aid Office (TJU FAO) will notify the student as to the portion of Title IV funding that will be returned by the College as well as the amount that must be returned by the student.
 This notice will also include instructions as to how and the appropriate address to return said funds.

 Both Thomas Jefferson University and the student are responsible for returning funds in the following order:

 - Unsubsidized Federal Stafford Loan